Frequently Asked Questions

 People without internet access can also call the NY State of Health customer service center at 1-855-355-5777.

 Yes!
 Healthfirst Leaf Plans, Healthfirst Essential Plans, Healthfirst Medicaid Managed Care, and Healthfirst Child Health Plus are on NY State of Health.
 These plans are for individuals and families who live in New York City, Nassau County, Suffolk County, or Westchester County, and they’re designed to meet all income and coverage needs.

-Use our plan recommendation tool to find the plan that’s right for you.
+Contact us to find the plan that’s right for you.

 Prescription drugs are: